MicrosoftDocs/defender-docs/defender-endpoint/mac-support-perf.md

    ```

    > [!TIP]
-   > Before proceeding to capture the data, make sure that the high cpu utilization is occurring in the wdavdaemon_unprivileged by either running top or opening 'activity    monitor'
+   > Before proceeding to capture the data, make sure that the high cpu utilization is occurring in the wdavdaemon_unprivileged by either running top or opening `activity monitor`.

 5. To output to a json file, run the following command:

    ```bash